 Academic partnerships- Early assurance programs

-A benefit of pursuing a health professions track at Moravian College is the opportunity to apply to an early assurance program with one of several institutions that Moravian College partners with.
+A benefit of pursuing a health professions track at Moravian University is the opportunity to apply to an early assurance program with one of several institutions that Moravian University partners with.

 Lewis Katz School of Medicine at Temple University (MD) Early Assurance Program